mdanyalkhan/route-recommender-system/README.md

 ```

 ## `graphreduce` package
-This package offers two following classes to convert
+This package offers the two following classes to convert
 the underlying road graph into the set of nodes and edges
 corresponding to the routes identified within a
 Royal Mail telemetry data set.